THE LINHA COLLECTION

 MADE IN SINTRA

-The Linha collection is a collaboration between Friends of Paula and the historic factory Viúva Lamego, founded in 1849 and located in Sintra, Portugal.
-With over 175 years of expertise in ceramics, particularly tile making, Viúva Lamego carries on the legacy of Portuguese tile craftsmanship.
+The LINHA collection is a collaboration between FRIENDS OF PAULA and the historic factory Viúva Lamego, founded in 1849 and located in Sintra, Portugal.

-All tiles are hand- painted by the talented artisans at Viúva Lamego, just as they have been throughout the factory‘s long history.
+With over 175 years of expertise, Viúva Lamego continues the legacy of Portuguese majólica—the art of hand-painted ceramics.
+All tiles are hand-painted by the talented artisans at Viúva Lamego, just as they have been throughout the factory‘s long history.

 image of tile samples in factory